In the Press

 Tampa-based Arfinn Med paired both industries and recently launched a portal which allows doctors to track, report and share data for prescribing medical cannabis to patients.

-"We are pleased to launch Arfinn Med as the first collaborative and insight-driven medical marijuana portal for medical professionals," said James West, founder and CEO of Arfinn Med, in a press release.
+"We are pleased to launch Arfinn Med as the first collaborative and insight-driven medical marijuana portal for medical professionals," said James West of Arfinn Med, in a press release.
 "Our goal is to provide physicians with access to benchmark data, industry news and relevant, peer-to-peer discussions as a tool to further enhance their practices."

 There isn’t a lot of research on the medicinal effects of marijuana out there — the marijuana prohibitionists saw to that ages ago — but thanks to the legalization of medical marijuana in 30 states, doctors who prescribe pot are collecting a ton of information about how their patients fare using it.

 Now a company named Arfinn Med has launched a web portal to allow those docs to share information.